-We build hot rods from scratch or finish hot rods that you have already started.
-If you have a working hot rod and want the body modified, we can do that, too, metal or fiberglass.
+We build custom hot rods from scratch or finish hot rods that you have already started.
+If you have a working hot rod and want the body modified, we can do that, too, whether it be metal or fiberglass.

 If we build it, you can drive it.
 We don't just build for show, but the end product will be a real head-turner.

 You'll probably want flames, pinstriping and other custom graphics.
 We can custom paint it all - the way you want it done.